Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 4. Support your nervous system

-Ironically the stress of weight anxiety often does more harm than weight itself.
-Chronic stress and internalised weight stigma have been shown to raise cortisol levels, increase cravings, impair sleep and even discourage people from engaging in supportive self-care behaviours.
+Ironically the stress of weight anxiety can itself affect health in ways that are rarely acknowledged.
+Yet chronic stress and internalised weight stigma have been shown to raise cortisol levels, increase cravings, impair sleep and even discourage people from engaging in supportive self-care behaviours.

 Practices like gentle movement, nervous system regulation and rest may be just as critical to long-term health as what’s on your plate.